Reviews You Can Rely On

 Not the most versatile

-The Ibis DV9 is a lightweight bicycle that can slay a trail ride and is just as well suited to entering a cross country race.
+The Ibis DV9 is a lightweight bicycle that can slay a trail ride and is just as well suited to entering a cross-country race.
 This bike has relatively upright, conservative, cross-country-oriented geometry.
 This bike prioritizes pedal efficiency and quick handling over downhill prowess.
 The result is tremendous climbing efficiency, zippy acceleration, and razor-sharp steering.
-The NX build we tested is budget-oriented, but Ibis didn't skimp where it matters with a great fork, tires, wheels, and dropper post that enhance its all-around performance.
+The NX build we tested is budget-oriented, but Ibis didn't skimp where it matters with a great fork, tires, wheels, and dropper post that enhances its all-around performance.
 This bicycle is a great choice for the rider who wants a versatile hardtail and frequently rides primarily smooth and flowy trails.

 Read more: Ibis DV9 NX review